 How To Protect Potato Plants From Frost

 It is true that potato plants can survive frost.
-However, Mother Nature will sometimes surprise you with a rapid dip in temperatures (colder than the weather forecast called for!)
+However, Mother Nature will sometimes surprise you with a rapid dip in temperatures (possibly much colder than the weather forecast called for!)

 In those cases, it makes sense to protect your potato plants from cold.
 Not only will this prevent damage to the leaves and shoots above ground, but it will give the tubers more time to develop.

-- Cloche – this is good for younger plants that have just emerged.
+- Cloche – this is good for younger plants that have just emerged from the soil.

 - Row Cover – this is good for larger, more established plants, or for an entire row of plants.